storybookjs/react-native/v6README.md

 Datetime picker, slider and addon-controls are required for controls to work.
 If you don't want controls you don't need to install these (controls is the knobs replacement).

-Currently there is an issue where util and util deprecate are required, this is a dependency issue and will be fixed in the next alpha

-Update your metro config to have `resolver:{resolverMainFields: ['sbmodern', 'main']}`.
+For React Native without Expo, update your metro config to have `resolver:{resolverMainFields: ['sbmodern', 'main']}`.
-This enables us to use the modern build of storybook instead of the polyfilled versions
+This enables us to use the modern build of storybook instead of the polyfilled versions. **Skip this step if using Expo, otherwise the app will not work.
+See [#247](https://github.com/storybookjs/react-native/issues/247).**

 ```shell
 echo "/**